GeoNode/geonode.github.com/ABOUT.md

 Geonode uses the Django concept of template projects to provide an easy way to deploy geonode sites with a common, pre-defined set of modules.
 The 4 template projects that GeoNode provides by default are the following:

-minimal - provides a minimal GeoNode site (geonode.layers, geonode.security)
+  * minimal - provides a minimal GeoNode site (geonode.layers, geonode.security)
-basic - minimal + import, maps, catalogue and search social - basic + profiles, groups, notifications, activity stream gis - minimal or basic + geosync, cartography & geoprocessing
+  * basic - minimal + import, maps, catalogue and search
+  * social - basic + profiles, groups, notifications, activity stream

 While these template projects account for the most common deployment situations, it is completely possible to configure and deploy a geonode site with a custom set of modules based on your specific requirements.